 A while loop can be implemented by checking Repeat step while condition is true.
 If the rule evaluates true, the step and all child steps will be built; the rule will then be re-evaluated and the steps repeated until the rule evaluates false (a macro can be modified in a child step to increment a counter or set the condition to false as appropriate, or a script function could be called which determines whether to continue the loop).
 A repeating set of steps can also exited with the Exit action or by the step failure exit build/subroutine option.

 Note: A loop can also be implemented with the Loop action.

-A conditional build rule normally applies to the current step and all child steps (steps below and indented from the step), so a build rule can easily be applied to a block of steps.
-Normally rules are nested (if a child step also defines a build rule, the parent and child step's rules must evaluate true).
-Note: this behavior can be overridden by disabling the option for nesting of rules in Application options.
+Conditional building normally applies to the current step and all child steps (steps below and indented from the step), so a build rule can easily be applied to a block of steps.
+Normally, rules are nested (if a child step also defines a build rule, the parent and child step's rules must evaluate true).

-Note: Build rules are not evaluated when performing a Rebuild Selected or when clicking the Test button on the step properties dialog; see the Methods of Building help topic for other ways to test iterating steps or steps with build rules.
+Note: The Include in build setting, build profiles, and conditional build rules are not evaluated when performing a Rebuild Selected or when clicking the Test button on the step properties dialog; see the Methods of Building help topic for other ways to test iterating steps or steps with build rules.

 Pause before and after building step: Specifies a delay (in seconds or fractions of a second [i.e., 0.25]) to pause before and/or after building the step (optional).